Who can join the program?

 Is there a mother's place or an agency that serves women and

 A) There are agencies within our community that serve women and mothers; referrals to outside agencies are available.
 The Father to Father Project will accept qualified female applicants.

-Project serve young males or youth in general?
+Q) Does the program serve young males or youth in general?

 A) The Project only serves fathers (and mothers) 18-35 that fit the criteria for the program.

 A) Father to Father has weekly group sessions on Thursday evenings beginning at 6:30 pm.
 Meetings are held at the Project office, 5675 Woodbine Avenue, North Charleston, SC.
 Please call the office for directions.

 Q) Who may